Breaking down freight shipping basics.

 The shipment of goods via railway.
 This is an economical means of transport for almost anything that could be otherwise shipped LTL or TL.
 Often, rail freight is part of an intermodal process in which the freight starts and ends on the back of a truck – with other modes of transport in the middle.

-Ocean or barge freight:
+Ocean or barge freight

 Available when freight must traverse a body of water.
 Large ocean-going vessels move freight intercontinentally, usually in corrugated containers.
 Domestically, certain freight moves on major river channels such as the Mississippi.

 After the mode of transport is chosen, the shipper must then wade through pricing, tariffs, discounts and surcharges before even booking a shipment.
 Fortunately, shippers using online freight service providers don’t have to deal with this hassle.
+Contact us today to learn more about how to get started.

 Freightquote’s technology allows shippers to compare bottom line freight rates “apples to apples” with the touch of a button.
 Instantaneous freight quotes are just the start though – as the same system allows a shipper to book a load, create legally-required shipping documents, track a delivery and pay a shipping invoice.